honkmobile/log-to-rabbitmq/README.md

 ## Introduction
 At Honkmobile we perform a large amount of log analysis, click-stream tracking, and loading into a data warehouse.
 Importing web logs following regular daily rotation is functional, but supporting our BI needs requires near real-time import from our API and web servers into our reporting platform.
 This script is used to emit logs from various applications into RabbitMQ, from which a set of workers consume the logs appropriately.

 In casual testing we were able to produce more than 10,000 messages per second with this script.
-Any bottleneck is in RabbitMQ's ability to absorb the message stream fast enough.
+Any bottleneck in our environment is in RabbitMQ's ability to absorb the message stream fast enough, though theoretically it may be possible to swamp the host that produces logs.
+This would not be very likely in any real-world application.

 ## Requirements
 This script requires Python 2.x.
 We have only tested it on 2.7, though it will likely work with earlier versions.
-Python 3 support is not available as we use librabbitmq, which unfortunately does not support Python 3 yet.
+Python 3 support is not available as we use librabbitmq, which unfortunately does not support Python 3 yet (nod to the librabbitmq team).

 A *NIX system is also required.
 The current version does not support Windows, and cannot as it does not understand signals.
 Alternative handling is possible but has not been implemented.
+If you're in a Windows shop and want to tackle that then we'll appreciate it!

 ## Usage
 First you will need a config file.
 You can create one with one command: